chiukapoor/terraform-csociety-thumbgen/modules/lambda-function/README.md

 ## License

-This Terraform custom module is licensed under the Apache License.
-See the [LICENSE](./LICENSE) file for more details.
+This Terraform custom module is licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for more details.

 ## Note